entice/entice/milestones.md

 - [x] add accounts for devs on prod & staging (a task for everyone)
 - [x] make char-create accept appearance values
 - [x] movement should be updated in only one packet, both pos & goal have a plane
-- [ ] add static release-verion check for clients when they try to get a token for playing
+- [ ] add static release-version check for clients when they try to get a token for playing
 - [ ] entity channel "disconnect" - function not exported - check for correct syntax in broadcast/3
 - [x] entity channel only reports position during spawn, and when added-to or removed-from entity